autogluon/autogluon/examples/automm/tabular_dl/README.md

 ### 1.2 Datasets
 We borrowed 11 tabular datasets provided by [1], and use identically the same abbreviation as Table 1 in the original paper [1] to name each datasets.
 The datasets provided by https://github.com/Yura52/tabular-dl-revisiting-models are all in  `Numpy.darray` format (can be downloaded from https://www.dropbox.com/s/o53umyg6mn3zhxy/data.tar.gz?dl=1).
-These Data in `Numpy.ndarray` was first pre-processedin into `.csv` format, which can be loaded by `pandas.Dataframe` as the input to `AutoMMPredictor`.
+These Data in `Numpy.ndarray` was first pre-processedin into `.csv` format, which can be loaded by `pandas.Dataframe` as the input to `MultiModalPredictor`.
 All Data can be automatically downloaded from s3 (online connection is necessary) if it does not exisit with the given dataset path `dataset_dir`.

 ### 1.3 FT-Transformer
-We categorize the original FT_Transformer to two models in `AutoMMPRedictor`, namely `numerical_transformer` and `categorical transformer`, which depends on the modaility of input tabular data (i.e., numerical v.s. categorical).
+We categorize the original FT_Transformer to two models in `MultiModalPredictor`, namely `numerical_transformer` and `categorical transformer`, which depends on the modaility of input tabular data (i.e., numerical v.s. categorical).
 The two models share most of the common features:
    - `out_features` is the output feature size.
    - `d_token` is the dimension of the embedding tokens.
    - `num_trans_blocks` is the number of transformer blocks.